Integrable Deformations of Sigma Models: Drinfel'd doubles, the E -model and Poisson-Lie T-duality

 The YB deformation~\eqref{eq:ybdefgen} can be rewritten as a first-order model, that is first-order in time derivatives, on the Drinfel'd double.
-This model is known as the $\mathcal{E}$-model and its action is given by
+This model takes the form of an $\mathcal{E}$-model and its action is given by

-Here $\gdsl$ is a field valued in the Drinfel'd double $\grp{D}$ where $\alg{d} = \Lie\grp{D}$, $N$ is a free overall normalisation and $\lang\cdot,\cdot\rang$ is the invariant bilinear form on $\alg{d}$. \unskip\footnote{Note that the invariant bilinear form $\lang\cdot,\cdot\rang$ could be replaced by any invariant bilinear form on $\alg{d}$.
+Here $\gdsl$ is a field valued in the Drinfel'd double $\grp{D}$ where $\Lie\grp{D} = \alg{d}$ and $\lang\cdot,\cdot\rang$ is the invariant bilinear form on $\alg{d}$. \unskip\footnote{Note that the invariant bilinear form $\lang\cdot,\cdot\rang$ could be replaced by any invariant bilinear form on $\alg{d}$.
 In particular, it does not need part of a Manin triple.
-However, we do require that $\alg{d}$ has at least one Lagrangian subalgebra with respect to this bilinear form in order to integrate out the corresponding degrees of freedom and recover a relativistic second-order model.} $\mathcal{E} : \alg{d} \to \alg{d}$ is a constant linear operator that squares to the identity, $\mathcal{E}^2 = 1$, and satisfies
+However, we do require that $\alg{d}$ has at least one Lagrangian subalgebra with respect to this bilinear form in order to integrate out the corresponding degrees of freedom and recover a relativistic second-order model.} $N$ is an overall normalisation to be fixed later and $\mathcal{E} : \alg{d} \to \alg{d}$ is a constant linear operator that squares to the identity, $\mathcal{E}^2 = 1$, and satisfies